libapps/libapps-mirror/nassh/doc/FAQ.md

      term_.prefs_.set('backspace-sends-backspace', true)

-## How do I remove a known host fingerprint (aka known_hosts) entry?

-  If you know the index of the offending host entry (it's usually reported by ssh if the connection fails) you can open the JavaScript console and type...

-     term_.command.removeKnownHostByIndex(index)

-  Replace index with the numeric, one-based host index.

-  If you don't know the index, or you'd like to clear all known hosts, type...

-     term_.command.removeAllKnownHosts()

-## How do I send Ctrl-W, Ctrl-N or Ctrl-T to the terminal?
+### How do I send Ctrl-W, Ctrl-N or Ctrl-T to the terminal?

   Chrome blocks tab contents from getting access to these (and a few other) keys.
 You can open Secure Shell in a dedicated window to get around